Gimara Profile

 Hire me

-I base my rates on professional industry fee schedules such as the Artists Union England and NAVA (AUS), which you can view here:
+I base my rates on professional industry fee schedules such as the Artists Union England and NAVA (AUS).
+You can view the specific categories below:

 This will provide you a helpful understanding of costs before contacting me for a tailored quote.
 If you wish to hire me to run workshops tailored for adult learners, please visit DuncanRice Studios for further information.

-My artistic journey began in earnest while working on research project at Kings College London (KCL, UK), where I took anatomical photos with a microscope and made visual notes.
+My artistic journey began in earnest while working on a research project at King's College London (KCL, UK), where I took anatomical photos with a microscope and made visual notes.
 As my art practice developed, I was sponsored by the Creative Industries Development Agency (CIDA).
-This sponsorship included the opportunity to study a tailored visual arts programme at Artworks (UK): a structured drawing and painting curriculum of work dealing comprehensively with the creative, analytical and observational act of drawing and painting under the mentorship of Peter Stanyer MA (RCA).
+This sponsorship included the opportunity to study a tailored visual arts programme at Artworks (UK): a structured drawing and painting curriculum that dealt comprehensively with the creative, analytical and observational acts of drawing and painting under the mentorship of Peter Stanyer MA (RCA).

-I received instruction in sculpture at City Lit, London.
-I was also awarded an opportunity to train (and exhibit) in sand sculpture techniques funded by The Sand House, the Arts Council England Lottery, Invest in Doncaster, Success Doncaster.
-I view my work with fabrics as another sculptural form.
-I studied Draping and Patternmaking at University Arts London (UAL): Central St Martins (Granary Square, London, UK).
+I received instruction in clay and stone sculpture at City Lit, London.
+I secured an opportunity to train and exhibit in sand sculpture techniques funded by The Sand House, Arts Council England Lottery, Invest in Doncaster and Success Doncaster.
+I view my work with textiles as another sculptural form.
+I studied draping and patternmaking at University Arts London (UAL): Central St Martins (Granary Square, London, UK).

-My interested in printmaking started at school.
-I received training in etching at the Royal Drawing School, Japanese woodcut printmaking at Morley College and wood engraving at Slade (UAL).
-I earned an undergraduate certificate in Creative Non-Fiction Writing from Cambridge University (UK).
+My interest in printmaking began through an extracurricular school activity.
+Later, I received training in etching at the Royal Drawing School, Japanese woodcut printmaking at Morley College and wood engraving at the Slade, University Arts London (UAL).
+I earned an undergraduate certificate in Creative Non-Fiction Writing from the Cambridge University (UK).

 Professional Affiliations & Networks